Johnnydotcom/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions  script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
-12-directory_permissions Create a script that creates a directory and sets permission for it 13-change_group change group ownership
+12-directory_permissions Create a script that creates a directory and sets permission for it 13-change_group change group ownership 100-change_owner_and_group change owner and group of directory files